kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-Plan for alpha is that users must explicitly opt-in with `KUBECTL_APPLYSET_ALPHA`, existing functionality will remain.
+Plan for alpha is that users must explicitly opt-in with `KUBECTL_APPLYSET`, existing functionality will remain.

 ### Version Skew Strategy